tuckerguen/MinesweeperAI/README.md

 # Minesweeper AI

 This is a playable minesweeper application in Java.
-The primary purpose of this project was to try and design an AI that could always win Minesweeper at any difficulty.
+The primary purpose of this project was to try and design an AI that could consistently win Minesweeper at any difficulty.

 ## Implementation